-This policy is available on the Inspired Teaching Demonstration School's website and in the Family Handbook.
+This policy is available on ITDS's website and in the Family Handbook.
 The policy will be distributed to families annually and will be available at any time upon request.

 Jessica Hiltabidel, Director of Culture, Equity and Access, coordinates Inspired Teaching Demonstration School's bullying prevention efforts.
 All questions, comments and concerns about the policy should be directed to her at 202-248-6825 or jessica.hiltabidel@inspiredteachingschool.org.